MatteoPM/481-Assignment/README.md

     4. Close the filters by dragging the drawer down or clicking the empty area above it.
     5. Click on the search bar and type "coffee"\
     6. Click on the "Late Night Study Jam with Coffee Tasting" event\
     7. Scroll down and view the event details.
-Show the event location by clicking "View on map", then press the X on the top-right to close the map.
+Show the event location by clicking "View on map", then press the X on the top-right to close the map
     8. Click the "RSVP" button\
     9. Click the "Confirm" button\
     10. Click the "Done" button\